An Information Statement of the American Meteorological Society

 - Dynamical balances

-- Disturbances and the growth mechanisms that produce them
+- Instabilities, and growth and decay mechanisms

-- Structure and evolution of polar, tropical, and midlatitude weather systems across spatial and temporal scales
+- Structure and evolution of polar, tropical, and mid-latitude weather systems across spatial and temporal scales

 - Application of the principles of fluid motion to understand and predict atmospheric circulation systems